 Humanity First for Illinois recognizes and affirms the fundamental human rights of all team members.

 PCAP enables us to uphold Equity in the workplace and protect our most valuable asset – our team members.

 to provide a clear, transparent, and protected process for Team Members to raise concerns about actions taken or policies enacted by Humanity First for Illinois, its Team Members, or external parties; and

 to request reasonable accommodations to be able to continue to work as a Humanity First Team Member without significant work disruption.

-Humanity First for Illinois PAC does not concern itself with any distinction between what defines a “sincerely held” personal conviction and what does not.
+Humanity First for Illinois does not concern itself with any distinction between what defines a “sincerely held” personal conviction and what does not.